ropensci/riem/cran-comments.md

 ## Release summary

-- Fixed the test error.
+Adding new arguments and improving argument defaults.
 Thank you!

 ## R CMD check results